GDPR Compliance and Data Privacy at Honeit

 What does the right to restriction of processing of personal data mean?

 This right gives an individual an alternative to the right of erasure and allows the individual to require data to be restricted from further processing when the processing is challenged.
-Such challenge may occur if the individual disputes the accuracy of data or has objected to the processing.
+Such a challenge may occur if the individual disputes the accuracy of the data or has objected to the processing.
 Restriction means that the controller may only store the data and may not further process it unless the individual gives consent, or the processing is necessary for legal claims.

 How is Honeit helping its Clients with the data subject rights of customers?

-Honeit will assist Clients with appropriate technical and organizational measures with responding to requests.
+Honeit will assist Clients with appropriate technical and organizational measures in responding to requests.
 This means that if a request is received from a customer, Clients can easily redirect it to Honeit for additional assistance.

 How is Honeit protecting the personal data it processes?